16656 Sustainable Construction and Development Management6cp; 14hpw (2 x 7hr days) on campus x 2 blocks; attendance in class is required

 The second part of this teaching block explores designing for sustainability and the construction and building services considerations to minimise environmental impact of buildings.
 Innovative new technologies are described and reviewed.

 Teaching Block 2

-The focus in this block is the management of sustainable building adaptation and adaptive reuse.
+The focus in this block is the management of developments through the building lifecycle, and focuses on sustainable building adaptation and adaptive reuse.
 Starting with a review of typical building defects in commercial stock and how to diagnose those defects, students examine what to look for and how to approach it.
 Students also examine sustainability in the context of leasehold property, looking at 'fit out' and 'make good'.
 Sydney's conversion adaption market is reviewed, along with international examples, to determine what is possible and best practice.
 Building operation and sustainability is covered, in the context of the role of 'eco-concierge'.
 The role of building certification, rating tools and sustainability is explored.
 Building services and sustainability is examined, within the context or retrofit and adaptation.